Morisset/NEBULATOM-tools/What2install_Starlight/README.md

 and download the following.

 From **STARLIGHT version 04 - Public release**:
-(1) An executable suitable to your OS
+(1) An executable suitable to your OS.
-(2) and (3) of this section are not needed (they are already in the NEBULATOM-tools distribution)
+(2) and (3) of this section are not needed (they are already in the NEBULATOM-tools distribution).

 From **Base Files**, download:
 - Base.bc03.Padova1994.chab.tar.bz2